-- Institut de France – the building from the 17th century houses a French learned society.
+- Institut de France – the building from the 17th century houses a French-learned society.
 It gathers five académies, including the prestigious Académie Française.

 - Place Saint-Michel – a busy public square in the Latin Quarter, shared by the fifth and sixth arrondissements.

-- Pont Neuf – Paris’ oldest standing bridge which connects the Left to the Right Banks via the western tip of the Ile de la Cité.
+- Pont Neuf – Paris’ oldest standing bridge connects the Left to the Right Banks via the western tip of the Ile de la Cité.

-Landmarks of the 7th arrondissement
+Landmarks of the 7th Arrondissement